 The Boardman Tasker Award has been won by authors such as Jim Perrin, Joe Simpson, Peter Gillman and Bernadette MacDonald.

 It is in Cumbria that most of Chris’ major expeditions were planned and it is to Cumbria that he returned after triumphs and tragedies.
 If the fells offered him a sense of place then the history of this region gave him inspiration to embed himself in its legacy.
-Chris is Vice-President of the Friends of the Lake District and an honorary life Vice-President of the Campaign for National Parks.
-Further afield he is involved in charities that support some of the least fortunate members of society including LEPRA Health in Action, of which he is President and Community Action Nepal, of which he is Patron, which focuses on long term projects for health, sanitation and education.
+Chris is an honorary life Vice-President of the Campaign for National Parks and Ambassador for the YHA.
+Further afield he is involved in charities that support some of the least fortunate members of society including Community Action Nepal, of which he is Patron, which focuses on long term projects for health, sanitation and education.

 In 1996 Chris was knighted for his services to sport and in acknowledgement of everything he had given back to the environment that had nurtured his career.